 A Dispute Over Standing To Sue For A Breach Of Trust

 Mrs. Minassian moved to dismiss the complaint, contending that the children lacked standing because they were not beneficiaries of the Family Trust.
 She contended that the language of the Family Trust stated that it would terminate at her death and create new trusts for the children.
 The language of the trust was as follows:

 All trust property not previously distributed under the terms of my trust shall be divided into a separate trust share for each of the children.

-Based on this and other “seperate share” language of the trust, the trial court concluded that new trusts were not created, that the seperate share trusts were to be created as seperate shares of the Family Trust, and therefore refused to dismiss the lawsuit on lack of standing grounds.
+Based on this and other “separate share” language of the trust, the trial court concluded that new trusts were not created, that the separate share trusts were to be created as separate shares of the Family Trust, and therefore refused to dismiss the lawsuit on lack of standing grounds.

 The trust instrument provided that the wife was permitted to appoint a trust protector after the husband’s death to modify or amend the trust, so as to correct ambiguities or correct drafting errors.
 Any amendment must benefit the beneficiaries as a group or further the settlor’s wishes.

 The wife then did appoint a trust protector, who proceeded to modify the trust to change the provision from creating separate shares at the wife’s death to creating totally new trusts at the wife’s death.
 Presumably this would defeat the children’s standing to challenge the wife’s actions as trustee, because the children would no longer be beneficiaries of the Family Trust, even after the wife’s death.